PXDHU/PXDHU/README.md

 I'm a **Co-Founder at OXLAC TECH** and an AI/ML enthusiast who loves turning complex problems into elegant solutions.
 Currently pursuing my B.Tech in CSE with AI/ML specialization at VIT Chennai, I spend my time building intelligent systems, experimenting with LLMs, and creating applications that make a real difference.

-When I'm not coding, you'll find me exploring the latest AI research papers or working on my next breakthrough project! 🔬
+When I’m not coding, I’m either turning caffeine into code, binge-watching tech YouTube rabbit holes, or brainstorming my next “Why didn’t anyone build this yet?” idea ⚡🧃

 ---